brianzhang01/popsim-notes/README.md

         - Konrad: but the data is all from one tree
         - Richard: want to push us to think about simulating from a richer model space.
 What sort of bias do we see?
 Do we know how well we're fitting?
     - Simon: what bits of the genome do we need?
 Should the population tree be the same for different parts of the genome?
-    - Andrew: can investigate how much variation we'll see in different parts of the tree under a neutral model
+    - Andy: can investigate how much variation we'll see in different parts of the tree under a neutral model

 Gene conversion
 - Slide has Palamara et al. 2015, Narasimhan et al. 2017